DinoChiesa/Gemini-Function-Calling/README.md

 ## OK, So what's going on in this Repo?

-This example code shows how to invoke generativelanguage.googleapis.com :
+This example code shows how to invoke "The Gemini API" located at generativelanguage.googleapis.com :

  1. ...to list available models, and to generate content.
     The latter could be used, for example, to ask for a dynamically-generated limerick or